finopsfoundation/framework/_resources/project--unit-economics.md

 # Introduction to Cloud Unit Economics

 ## Abstract
-Our Working Group would like to introduce our practical guide about cloud unit economics.
+Our Working Group introduces this practical guide about cloud unit economics.
 Our mission with this project is to create common ground, identify standards, and build a better understanding of what cloud unit economics are and how they can be leveraged by your organizations as part of a greater FinOps strategy.

 ## Contents
 * [Executive Summary](#executive-summary)